nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-10-01-allow-user-to-change-the-region-for-windows-live-id-billing/index.md

 ---
 title: Allow user to change the region for Windows Live ID billing
-description: "Discover how to navigate the challenges of changing your Windows Live ID billing region.
-Learn from real experiences and advocate for better solutions!"
+description: Discover how to navigate the challenges of changing your Windows Live ID billing region.
+Learn from real experiences and advocate for better solutions!
 date: 2011-10-01
 creator: Martin Hinshelwood
 id: "3830"